Office Mentorship Program

-American Academy of Podiatric Practice Management Practice Management Preceptorship (PMP) Frequently Asked Questions
+American Academy of Podiatric Practice Management Practice Management Office Mentorship Program (OMP) Frequently Asked Questions

-*** when you see PMP this means Practice Management Preceptorship
+*** when you see OMP this means Office Mentorship Program

 What is a mentorship?

-Preceptorship is a period of training for future medical professionals, during which a more experienced medical professional, the preceptor, provides training and observation time for the less experienced trainee, the preceptee.
+Mentorship is a period of training for future medical professionals, during which a more experienced medical professional, the mentor, provides training and observation time for the less experienced trainee, the mentoree.
 The American Academy of Podiatric Practice Management (AAPPM) has created this program reach out to help the dozens of graduates who did not obtain a residency position for whatever reason.